Keeping the Club in Front During the Swing (WEB 9)

 Grip Strength and Weakness:

-When setting the lead and trail hand on the club, there is a simple test to see if the strength and weakness of each hand.
-To test your lead hands.
+When setting the lead and trail hand on the club, there is a simple test to determine the strength and weakness of each hand.
+To test your lead hand.
 You will have a restriction of movement in the backswing when the lead hand is not set on the grip at the correct "strength".
 For a right-handed golfer, when either hand is turned clockwise, the grip gets stronger.
 When the lead hand is rotated counterclockwise the grip gets "weaker".
 The lead hand controls the rotation in the backswing.
 Note: Too much or too little spine angle will also restrict rotation.

 Note in this illustration that I have absolute freedom of motion in my backswing and I see the top edge of the card.
-If I see the front or back of the card, my grip is incorrect of I have lifted the grip trainer as i turned.
+If I see the front or back of the card, my grip is incorrect of I have lifted the grip trainer as I turned.
 That full range of motion means that I have a "neutral" lead hand grip.

 In this illustration I have strengthened my grip and I can see the back side of the card which means a "shut" clubface.
 Notice my restriction in rotation.

-2. Interlock vs Overlap and Trigger Finger Impacts the Wright BOM and Keeping the Club in Front
+Interlock vs Overlap and Trigger Finger Impacts the Wright BOM and Keeping the Club in Front

 This content was also covered in the Chapter on the Wright BOM.
 It is very important that you understand the subtlety of the use of the "Trigger Finger".